syvhix/La-vie-des-plantes/wp-content/plugins/image-optimization/readme.txt

 = Do you offer support? =

 Yes, the Elementor team offers full support for image optimization questions.
-You can contact us via [https://elementor.com/contact/](https://go.elementor.com/wp-repo-description-tab-io-contact-us/
+You can contact us via [https://elementor.com/contact/](https://go.elementor.com/wp-repo-description-tab-io-contact-us/)
-)

 == Screenshots ==

 1. Image Optimizer - Settings Page
 2. Image Optimizer - Bulk Optimization Page
 3. Image Optimizer - Bulk Actions and Individual Actions in the Media Library
+4. Image Optimizer - Image Optimization in the Media Library
+5. Image Optimizer - Image Optimization in the Media Uploader

 == Changelog ==
+= 1.5.4 - 2024-10-01 =
+* New: Added a notice to help users connect from dashboard
+* Fix: Undefined property notice
+* Fix: Improved support for caching plugins

+= 1.5.3 - 2024-09-24 =
+* New: Added an option to reset connect when invalid
+* Tweak: Improved AVIF display support
+* Fix: Invalid char in Plugin name header

 = 1.5.2 - 2024-08-21 =
 * New: Implemented a solution for site URL update
 * Tweak: Added an fallback for AVIF dimensions calculation when coming from 3rd party solution